-The Management Core of iTech is housed at the University of North Carolina at Chapel Hill, with support from Laura Gravens at Emory.
+The Management Core of iTech is housed at the University of North Carolina at Chapel Hill.
 Led by Dr. Lisa Hightow-Weidman, the Management Core is responsible for the supervision and decision-making of the entire iTech network.
 The Management Core carefully monitors and evaluates performance of each research study at respective clinical sites.

 The Management Core is part of the Behavior and Technology Lab (BATLab) at UNC’s Institute for Global Health and Infectious Diseases (IGHID).
 The IGHID is at the center of a campus-wide effort where scientists, researchers and clinicians from all over campus collaborate on all aspects of the HIV/AIDS epidemic.
 The BATLab’s mission is to facilitate health behavior change through conducting technology-based research on all aspects of sexual health including factors that impact the acquisition and transmission of HIV and other sexually transmitted infections.